FluffyFox337/Generic/README.md

 Generate WARP/WARP+ profiles

 The essence of the work is:
-* Create a folder somewhere, drop in the generator Generic+++. exe and Generic.conf (optional)
+* Create a folder somewhere, drop in the generator Generic+++. exe and Generic.conf (optional).
 * When starting up, the internet is checked - google.com is pinged.
-Next check if the folder has wgcf.exe (If it does not download.)
+Next check if the folder has wgcf.exe (If it does not download).
 * Next, the presence of C:\Program Files\AmneziaWG\amneziawg.exe and Generic.conf is checked, if there is no Generic.conf different behavior of the program.

 Generic.conf - (packed in zip) is a profile.
 It needs someone who doesn’t have any profiles and the VPN has nothing to raise.